Te hanganga i runga whenua mōrearea

 When you can build near a natural hazard

 - the natural hazard is sufficiently remote from the building work

 - the hazard is deemed not to be "natural", as in the case of a constructed or designed overland flow path

-- the alterations to the building are not major alterations (see AC2229 for definitions)
+- the alterations to the building are not major alterations (see AC2229 (PDF 216KB) for definitions)

 - the land, building work, and other property can be protected

 - you restore any damage to the land or other property as a result of the building work.

 |How to report geological hazards||https://www.aucklandcouncil.govt.nz/environment/what-you-can-do-for-environment/Pages/Geological-hazards.aspx||How to report geological hazards||What to do and who to contact if a landslide or other geological hazard is found. ||aspx||Environment consultation|

 |How to report coastal hazards||https://www.aucklandcouncil.govt.nz/environment/what-you-can-do-for-environment/Pages/how-to-report-coastal-hazards.aspx||How to report coastal hazards||What to do and who to contact if a severe beach erosion, cliff instability or other coastal hazard is found. ||aspx||Environment consultation|